Fire in the Mountain Festival: Campsites open at noon on 1st June and close noon on Monday 6th June. Music starts 7pm 2nd June 2022

 We are not running the organised cycle rides this year, but still recommend the beautiful (and flat!) ride along the cycle paths by the Ystwyth River from Aberystwyth to the festival site.
 You can still dump your bags on the shuttle and cycle the 10 miles to the festival

-Traditional Canvas Bell Tents available for hire either Furnished (4 person) or unfurnished.
+Traditional Canvas Bell Tents available for hire either Furnished or unfurnished.
 Bell tents will be pitched ready for your arrival in one of the sites beautiful meadows on the banks of a stream, with ample shade and access to facilities.
-No bedding or mattresses included.
-The tents are available from 12noon Thursday 30th May to 12noon Monday 3rd June.
-If campers who are hiring one of our tents would like to hire for an additional period immediately after the festival then please email in for further details.

 As well as the vast natural playground of woodland, hills and streams, we have a varied programme of interactive activities and entertainment for all ages.
 We’ll be based in the colourful marquees opposite the Travelling Barn stage.
-The larger Willow Marquee will be a Children’s Café & Craft space with a wholesome veggie/vegan menu for tiny tums from 7.30am-7.30pm.
-Details of the 2019 programme will be published shortly
+Details of the 2022 programme will be published in April

 ALL FOOD IS SERVED ON REUSABLE METAL PLATES AND TIN CUPS!!!!

 We have gone a step further to eliminate plastic waste by only ordering milk in reusable returnable glass bottles... the oldest things are sometimes the best things....